 - Avalara Account Number: This is a 10-digit number used to authenticate the API call to Avalara.
 It is not the Avatax Admin Console user name.
 You can find your Account Number at the top right of the window when you log in to the AvaTax Admin Console.

 - Avalara License Key: This is a 13-character or 16-character string used to authenticate the API call to Avalara.
 If you ever reset your license key, you must update it in Zuora too, or else calls to Avalara will fail.
-See Logins and Resources for more information on how to find or reset your license key.
+See License keys for more information on how to find or reset your license key.

 - Avalara User Name and Password: These are the credentials you use to log in to the AvaTax Admin Console.
 This user must have the correct permissions required, for example, Account Admin, in order for the Zuora/Avalara integration to function correctly.
 See the Avalara documentation for detailed information on user permissions.

 To avoid duplicate records in Avalara, you must use different Avalara credentials for your Zuora Production and API Sandbox environments.
 For instance, invoices with the same invoice number in Zuora Production and API Sandbox map to the same document in Avalara.

 - Company Code: This is a unique code that identifies the company in the AvaTax account in which the document should be posted.
 The maximum length allowed is 50 characters.
 You must have at least one of these for calls to Avalara to succeed.
 The majority of users only need one Company Code but you can use multiple company codes in Zuora.
 Currently, you can use at most 40 company codes defined in Avalara for integration between Zuora and Avalara.
 Every company code defined in Avalara that is used to post billing documents (invoices, and credit and debit memos) must be configured in Zuora.
 See the Company Code Identification for more information.